Close

 How to Request Accommodations

-While a student may register for disability support services and request accommodations after the school year has started, accommodations may not be immediately available because the support services staff will need to receive and review documentation.
+While a student may register for disability support services and request accommodations after the school year has started, accommodations are not officially established until a student completes the process in its’ entirety; creating an AIM profile, uploading documentation, and scheduling/attending intake meeting.
 A student may request accommodations at any point in a semester; however accommodations cannot be applied retroactively.

 Determination of Accommodations